 2. The Captain

 Cricket is as much a mind game as it is a physical game!
 And Mahendra Singh Dhoni proved it for us!
-It was the calm demeanor of our captain that made the team turn matches at the last moments.
+Our captain’s calm demeanour made the team turn matches at the last moments.

 The same goes for life.

-With a calm head and clear perspective, you too can win matches in the blink of a breakdown.
-All you need to do is hold on to your faith and continue putting your efforts with the same spirit!
+With a calm head and clear perspective, you can win matches in the blink of a breakdown.
+All you need to do is keep your faith and continue putting your efforts into it with the same spirit!

 You should never accept defeat until the last ball!!!